scottyeager/info_foundation/src/collaboration/freeflow_collaboration/bonus_token_pool.md

 * Eagle = NA today

-At least once a year this needs to be reviewed, but much more is better.
+At least once a year this needs to be reviewed, but more is better.

 ### How to deal with history